The Best Time to Get Your Pool Project Underway

 - The rising popularity of grey colours for the stone used around pools

 - Dropdown edges are a new pool-coping design

 - The range of porcelain suitable for pools is more varied and popular

 - Larger range and better quality of glass mosaics for pools

-Gary Bazzana has been in the industry for over 20 years and with Sareen Stone since 2009.
-He specialises in pool, landscaping and outdoor projects and some of his long-term clients include Crystal Pools, Pool Form Constructions, Freedom Pools, Premier Pools, Jay Pools and many others.
+Gary Bazzana has been in the natural stone industry for over 20 years and with Sareen Stone since 2009.
+He specialises in pool, landscaping, and outdoor projects and some of his long-term clients include Crystal Pools, Pool Form Constructions, Freedom Pools, Premier Pools, Jay Pools, and many others.